Updated August 15, 2017

 1. It all starts with business goals

 We kick off the marketing planning process by first asking about your 1-3 year business goals.
-We then dive in to understand your products/services, key differentiators, target audience groups, and competitive landscape.
-This closely informs campaigns and defines how we’ll measure results.
-We also conduct a preliminary analysis of your website and keywords, which greatly informs later steps in the marketing planning process.
+We then dive in to understand your products/services, key differentiators, target audience groups, target markets, and competitive landscape.
+This is the starting point for the marketing strategy we’ll lay out and defines how we’ll measure results.
+We also conduct a preliminary analysis of your website, content, and progress on SEO, which greatly informs later steps in the marketing planning process.

 2. Develop a marketing strategy

-At this point, we create marketing campaign plans.
+After the goals are set, we create marketing campaign plans to get us to those goals.
 A marketing campaign is an integrated set of activities coordinated closely to achieve a common goal.
 Campaigns are often centered on an industry, audience type, partnership, or major product/service initiative.
-We also discuss differentiators at the campaign level, which may lead to the development of core messages through TREW's Branding Brain service.
+We also discuss differentiators at the campaign level, which may lead to the development of core messages through TREW's messaging and brand positioning service.

 3. Prioritize inbound and outbound marketing activities

 Content is central to marketing campaigns.
-We identify key content needs, such as web landing pages, white papers, case studies, demos, webcasts, and video to support the campaign objectives.
-We then identify and prioritize marketing activities, such as search marketing, PR, database marketing, and events (to name a few), which can attract qualified visitors to the website, capture leads, and deliver on marketing and business goals.
+We identify key content needs, such as web landing pages, white papers, case studies, demos, infographics, and video to support the campaign objectives as well as content themes targeted to your buyer personas.
+We then identify and prioritize marketing activities designed to attract, engage, and convert your audiences through a variety of inbound and outbound channels.
+For each campaign, we identify targets and success measures to ensure that we are delivering on marketing and business goals.

 Activities chosen should tie directly back to marketing goals along the funnel, from generating awareness at the top to supporting targeting sales efforts and strengthening loyalty at the bottom.